xyproto/orbiton/README.md

 For a more feature complete editor that is also written in Go, check out [micro](https://github.com/zyedidia/micro).

-One of the goals of `o` is that it shall be small, limited and unsurprising.
-If it's too surprising, please file an issue.
+One of the goals of `o` is that it shall be small, fast, limited and unsurprising.
+If it's surprising, please file an issue.

 ## Packaging status